globant-ui/angular-bootcamp/README.md

 ### Objective

-This course teaches the basics of JavaScript development and [Single Page Applications](https://medium.com/@NeotericEU/single-page-application-vs-multiple-page-application-2591588efe58) with Angular.
+This course teaches the basics of JavaScript development and [Single Page Applications](https://medium.com/@NeotericEU/single-page-application-vs-multiple-page-application-2591588efe58) with `Angular`.

 → [index](#index)